Coppertino/VOXHistogramView/README.md

 ####2.
 Plain VOXHistogramView.

-If VOXHistogramControlView do not suits your needs you can use all components separately.
+If VOXHistogramControlView doesn't suit your needs you can use all components separately.

 Lets describe them: